Q: How many eggs will they lay?

 A: About 1 egg each, every day!
 With the standard rental (2 hens) you will get about 1 dozen eggs per week.
 Our coops are designed to house up to 4 hens and with each one laying 6 days a week that's 2 dozen eggs from Monday to Sunday!
 That should be more than enough for the family, and if you're feeling nice, the neighbors too :)

-Q:What are some of the benefits of raising chickens?
+Q:What are the benefits of raising chickens?

 Q: Are chickens noisy?

-Q: Are the chicken coops fox, raccoon and dog proof?
+Q: Are the chicken coops predator proof?